 Reel, married to Chinese star Chi Cheng, had international status, especially since he’d lured some top talent – Chinese sprint star Lee Shiu-Chia, middle distance runners Chee Swee Lee, plus Donna Fromme and some dandy runners like distance star Molly O’Neil, hurdler Pam Ashe, sprinters Gloria Kennedy, Lynn Jones and Denise Becton.

-Ruth – just so readers don’t know she’s a Kleinsasser, Wysocki or a Caldwell – told Reel in the days when women’s sports were governed by the old AIAW.
-Truth is, in those days, Redlands’ men were part of the NAIA, not the NCAA.
+Ruth – just so readers don’t know she’s a Kleinsasser, Wysocki or a Caldwell – told Reel during days when women’s sports were governed by that old AIAW.
+Truth is, in those days, Redlands’ men were part of the NAIA, not NCAA.
+Face it.
+NCAA duels were well above what Redlands had going in those days.

 A more familiar name may well be Ruth Wysocki.
-Ruth married top top national distance runner Tom Wysocki.
+Kleinsasser?
+Wysocki?
+Caldwell?
 Well, let’s go with Ruth from this point.

 In reality, Ruth wasn’t even the fastest half-miler on her own team.
-That same season, Lee Chiu-Shia ran a 2:05.36 in the SPAA meet at track-rich Occidental College, just outside of Pasadena.
+That same season, Lee Chiu-Shia ran a 2:05.36 in SPAA, a meet at track-rich Occidental College, just outside of Pasadena.

 At the Bakersfield Invitational, Kleinsasser posted that 2:07.6.

-What made Ruth a Redlands Connection was that year she spent running at that college in Redlands.
-In 1975, she ran fast – the 2:07.6 in the 800, plus a 56.80 in the 400 at the Long Beach Invitational – but she transferred back to Citrus College, a junior college.
+What made Ruth “A Redlands Connection” was that year she spent running at Brooks’ college coaching.
+In 1975, she ran fast – 2:07.6 over 800 meters, plus a 56.80 over 400 at the Long Beach Invitational.
+Afterward, she transferred back to Citrus College, a junior college.

 More domination.
 At Citrus, Ruth scored victories in the State cross country championship for both 1977 and 1978.
-During spring seasons in 1978 and 1979, she was State champion in both the 800 and 1500.
+During spring seasons in 1978 and 1979, she was State champion over both 800 and 1500 runs.

 There was a pattern here.
-Like many international competitors, she was laying the groundwork for the Olympics.
-In fact, she ran a 2:03, qualifying for the 1976 U.S. Olympic Trials – still under Reel’s watch.
+Like many international competitors, she was laying groundwork for Olympic chase.
+In fact, she ran a 2:03, qualifying for Olympic Trials in 1976 – still under Reel’s watch.
 She was 19.
-Ruth took eighth in the Trials.
+Ruth took eighth at those Trials.

 RUTH SLAYED SLANEY

-If there was a top-flight moment for the ex-Redlands runner, it might be these:
+If there was a top-flight moment for that ex-Redlands runner, it might be these:

-Ruth upset highly-touted USA star Mary Decker to win the 800 at the 1978 U.S. Championships in 2:01.99.
-Ruth scored another upset victory against Decker – eventually Slaney – at the 1984 U.S. Olympic Trials, this time in the 1500-meter.
+Ruth upset highly-touted USA star Mary Decker, racing 2:01.99 in an 800 chase at U.S. Championships in 1978.
+Ruth scored another upset victory against Decker – eventually Mary Slaney – at U.S. Olympic Trials for 1984, this time over 1500 meters.

-Ruth outsprinted Slaney to win the Trials in 4:00.18 – her lifetime best.
-It was Tom Wysocki, training for the Trials, that had convinced his wife to train for the Olympics.
+Ruth outsprinted Slaney to win in 4:00.18, her lifetime best.
+It was her husband, Tom Wysocki, training for Olympic Trials, that had convinced his wife for Olympic training.

-Brooks, who was Reel’s successor at Redlands and Runner, who were both coming to the end of their Redlands careers, watched with curiosity as the one-year Lady Bulldog star made her way into the L.A.
+Brooks, who was Reel’s successor at Redlands, along with Runner, who were both coming to the end of their Redlands careers, watched with curiosity as that one-year Lady Bulldog star made her way into those 1984 L.A.
 Games.

 To veteran observers like Brooks and Runner, it was a Redlands victory.
-One of their own had reached the pinnacle of the sport.
+One of their own had reached a pinnacle in that sport.

-Who cared if the Eastern Bloc nations had boycotted the 1984 Games?
-Remember, these were the games of Carl Lewis’ 4-event gold medal.
+Who cared if Eastern Bloc nations had boycotted the 1984 Games?
+Remember, this was Carl Lewis’ 4-event gold medal blast in men’s events.

-Women sensationalists included sprinters Valerie Brisco-Hooks, Evelyn Ashford, plus Flo Jo – Florence Griffith Joyner – plus onetime San Gorgonio High School star Sherri Howard (4 x 400 gold medalist), Jackie Joyner-Kersee, along with marathon champion Joan Benoit.
+Women sensationalists included sprinters Valerie Brisco-Hooks, Evelyn Ashford, plus Flo Jo – Florence Griffith Joyner – plus onetime San Gorgonio High School star Sherri Howard, part of America’s 4 x 400 gold medal win, Jackie Joyner-Kersee, along with marathon champion Joan Benoit.

 More men: Britain’s Daley Thompson scored his second straight decathlon title.